 Containers can be sealed until delivery regardless of whether they are shipped by truck, rail, barge, ocean going vessel, or a combination of transportation methods.
 Grain quality can be maintained by using a container liner, bulk bags, or mini bags.

 Containers can also be used as a means of storing specialty grains from production until delivery.
 Containers are the most feasible way of providing just-in-time service.

-- FEU (Forty-Foot Equivalent Unit) - It is the unit of measurement equivalent to one 40-foot container.
+- FEU (Forty-Foot Equivalent Unit) - The unit of measurement equivalent to one 40-foot container.
 It is also used to quantify the container capacity of a ship, the number of containers carried on a particular voyage or over a period of time, or it may be the unit on which freight is based.

-- TEU (Twenty-Foot Equivalent Unit) - It is a unit of measurement equivalent to one 20-foot container.
+- TEU (Twenty-Foot Equivalent Unit) - A unit of measurement equivalent to one 20-foot container.
 It is also used to quantify the container capacity of a ship, the number of containers carried on a particular voyage over a period of time, or it may be the unit on which freight is based.